6.5 COLOR

 PPLUS text and line color commands

 Older syntax uses the PPLUS command PEN to assign a color and thickness index to a specified pen.
-The pen colors are also used to set pen colors for labels.
+The pen colors are also used to set pen colors for labels (if more than 9 colors have been defined, see the section on Pen Selection for more options).
 The PPL PEN command takes the form:

 pen number |